CrushEm/intervie_prep/README.md

 ## Additional Instructions for Running jstots_examples Files

 The `interview-prep/src/jstots_examples` folder contains older JavaScript/TypeScript example files used for practice.
-Each of these files can be executed directly from the command line using `tsx`, a tool that allows TypeScript execution in a Node environment.
+Each of these files can be executed directly from the command line using [tsx](https://www.npmjs.com/package/tsx), a tool that allows TypeScript execution in a Node environment.
 <br>

 ### Prerequisites